October 18th 2015

 “In the hair industry, we say that all hair colour is really brown (I KNOW).
 It’s just the additional blue pigments or yellow pigments found naturally in your hair that determine whether you’re the lightest of blondes or a very dark, almost black shade, or of course, like most of us, somewhere on that spectrum.
 Dark hair has more blue pigment, whereas lighter redheads have a blend of yellow and red, darker red heads have more blue mixed in and light blondes have more yellow and far less blue.
 Whites and greys occur when individual hairs no longer produce colour pigment.”

-So far, so trippy, but what does this mean for selecting our home hair dye colour?
+So what does this mean for selecting our home hair dye colour?

 “Black is a level one, mousy brown is a level six and light blonde is a level ten.
 Choose the level by gauging your colour on the chart.”